JPC SYSTEMIC PATHOLOGY

 - Cutaneous signs:

-- Lesion is intensely pruritic and self-mutilation can be severe
+- Lesion is often intensely pruritic in horses and self-mutilation can be severe

 - Gastrointestinal signs: